Your Old Bras Can Make a Difference — See Where to Donate Them

 Your bras are there for you when you need them.
-They help you feel confident in your LBD, support you through every yoga pose and keep you comfortable during long workdays.
-When those bras have outlived their usefulness for you, pass on the favor by donating them to women in need.
+They help you feel confident in your LBD, support you through every yoga pose, and keep you comfortable during long workdays.
+But when those bras have outlived their usefulness for you, pass on the favor by donating them to women in need.

-We’ve donated over $1 million worth of bras in the past few years to different charities around the U.S., so we know firsthand what a difference this gift can make.
-Want to join us in supporting fellow women but unsure where to donate bras?
-There may be a service that accepts gently used bras right in your neighborhood.
-(Be sure to wash them and ensure they aren't falling apart before sending them off to their new owners.)
+We’ve donated over 75,000 bras in 2018 alone, so we know firsthand what a difference this gift can make.
+Want to join us in supporting fellow women but unsure where to donate used bras?
+There may be an organization that accepts gently worn bras right in your neighborhood.
+(Just be sure to wash them and ensure they aren't falling apart before sending them off to their new owners.)

 Free the Girls has a slogan: When you donate a bra, you give someone a job.
 The organization works with services all around the world that rescue women and girls from sex trafficking, who can then start their own businesses selling donated bras.
 It's a job that they can do while caring for their families and attending school, and one that allows them to be surrounded by other women.

-Free the Girls accepts new and gently used bras of all sizes, styles and types.
+Free the Girls accepts new and gently used bras of all sizes, styles, and types.
 They have relationships with dozens of businesses and churches around the U.S. that serve as drop-off points.
-If you don't have one near you, you can also mail your bras to the organization.
-You can even write a note of encouragement to the girls who receive the bras along with your donation.
+If there isn't one near you, you can also mail your bras directly to the organization.
+You can even send a note to the girls who receive the bras along with your donation.

 If you're interested in going green, don't overlook your underwear drawer.
 A mere 15 percent of textiles are recycled, while 85 percent of textiles end up in landfills.
 The Bra Recyclers are dedicated to changing those stats, one bra at a time.